sstaub/eOS3/README.md

   }
 void maintain() {
   uint8_t fader = fadertool.parse()
-  // here you can all the data, or do it with callbacks }
+  // here you can proceed all the data, or do it with callbacks }
 ```